education

 Healing Arts Program

-This program offers a six-week workshop that uses art as a healing language for those experiencing grief from the loss of a loved one, as well as one-time workshops that focus more specifically on a theme related to depression, anxiety, or major life changes.
+This program offers a six-week workshop that uses art as a healing language for those experiencing grief from the loss of a loved one, as well as one-time workshops that focus more broadly on themes related to depression, anxiety, or major life changes.
 Through the process of art making, participants have opportunities for discussion, education, and connecting with peers in a safe and supportive space.

-This is a free program with all materials included, sponsored by Bob & Joanne Andresen.
+This program is generously sponsored by Bob & Joanne Andresen.
 Participants must be 18 or older, and no art experience is necessary.
 Limited to the first 8 participants who register.
 Registration online is required.

 6-Session Workshop: